 - the lead on organisational safeguarding for adults and children

 I enjoy the freedom of working in the charity sector with a range of partner organisations and having a real impact on people's lives.
-Working in HIV is a challenging area as there are many myths around HIV and associated stigma.
-Being able to challenge the stigma and myths surrounding HIV is important for me - many people do not know that HIV is a growing health condition in the UK.
+Working in the specialties of HIV, drugs and alcohol enables you to challenge stigma and make a real difference.

-Working in the charity sector always means there are challenges in relation to funding, and balancing this out with service delivery is probably the biggest challenge I face.
-My biggest achievement is gaining expert knowledge and skills in caring for people living with HIV.
+Working in the charity sector always means there are challenges in relation to funding, and balancing this out with high-quality service delivery is probably the biggest challenge.
+Public health funding is where investment is needed to keep people healthy and well.

-In the future, I am seriously considering a chief executive role in a health or public health charity.
-Later this year I will be commencing an MA in healthcare practice.
+In the future, I am seriously considering a chief executive role in a health or public health charity, alongside studying to ensure I remain up to date and develop my skills.

-As a top tip, I'd suggest thinking about working outside the NHS - there are a huge number of opportunities to gain new knowledge, skills and experience.
+There are a huge number of opportunities to gain new knowledge, skills and experience, so my top tip is to think about working outside the NHS.
 Also, undertake a wide range of courses to challenge yourself and learn new things.